 There are many varieties of barley, but not all are considered to be malting quality.
 And for our beers, we have precise specifications and procedures for selecting the highest quality malt barley for brewing.

-Hops are the cone-shaped blossoms that give beer bitterness, contribute to its aroma and foam stability.
-The unique aroma and bitter flavor of hops nicely counterbalance the sweetness of barley malt.
+Hops are the cone-shaped blossoms that give beer bitterness, and contribute to its aroma and foam stability.
+The unique aroma and bitter flavour of hops counterbalances the sweetness of barley malt.

 Hops are classified as either bitter hops or aroma hops for brewing.
 We often use a mix of different types of hops in our beers.

-Hops are responsible for the bitter taste and impact the aroma of beer, for example creating fruity, piney, flowery aromas to name a few.
+Hops are responsible for the bitter taste and also impact the aroma of beer, for example creating fruity, piney, or flowery aromas, to name a few.
 Hops also work as a conservative.

 Yeast is a living organism that is very important for beer’s taste.
-It has the ability to turn sugar into alcohol which transform the taste of wort into beer and brings the beer to life.
+It has the ability to turn sugar into alcohol, which transforms the taste of wort into beer – bringing the beer to life.

 Brewers often keep their own yeast cultures safe in order to guarantee a consistent taste.
 We have more than 1200 yeast strains in our portfolio that are protected.
 Not all of them are currently being used, which gives our brewers lots of room to innovate and create new beers.

 Yeast gives beer different aromas, for example banana, rose, apple, aniseed, almonds, cloves and pepper, just to name a few.
 There are two basic types of brewer’s yeast – Ale and Lager – with different general taste qualities.